NEUPRO is a prescription medicine used to treat Parkinson's disease.

 Avoid exposing the NEUPRO patch you are wearing to heating pads, electric blankets, heat lamps, saunas, hot tubs, heated water beds, and direct sunlight.
 Too much medicine could be absorbed into your body.
 Also, do not wear NEUPRO during medical procedures called magnetic resonance imaging (MRI) or cardioversion because this could cause skin burns.

 Tell your doctor if you have breathing problems, a sleep disorder, mental problems, high or low blood pressure, or heart problems; are pregnant or plan to become pregnant; or are breastfeeding or plan to breastfeed.
 NEUPRO may not be right for you.

-The most common side effects in people taking NEUPRO for Parkinson’s disease are nausea, vomiting, sleepiness, application site reactions, dizziness, loss of appetite, increased sweating, difficulty sleeping, leg swelling, and uncontrolled, sudden movements of the arms or legs.
+The most common side effects in people taking NEUPRO for Parkinson's disease are nausea, vomiting, sleepiness, application site reactions, dizziness, loss of appetite, difficulty falling asleep and staying asleep, increased sweating, vision problems, leg swelling, and uncontrolled, sudden movements of the arms or legs.

 Please see additional Patient Information about the NEUPRO Patch.
 This information does not take the place of talking with your healthcare provider about your condition or your treatment.